+Expand on the topics of:

+- professional helpers,

+- agency volunteers,

+- peer helpers

+- unpaid caregivers.

-Expand on the topics of professional helpers, agency volunteers, peer helpers and unpaid caregivers.
-This means, what do they offer to the field of human services and what would be the impact should they not be around or as involved?
+This means, what do they offer to the field of human services and what would be the impact should they not be available or as involved?

-Your presentation should be more than a review of material in the text, but rather an expanded, more thorough learning that may be relevant to you now or in the future.
-You will be marked on the Oral Presentation Rubric.
+Your presentation should be more than a review of material in the text, but rather an expanded, more thorough learning that may be relevant to you now or in the future as a human service worker.